Continuize

 Examples

 First, let's see what is the output of the Continuize widget.
-We feed the original data (the Heart disease data set) into the Data Table and see how they look like.
-Then we continuize the discrete values using various options and observe them in another Data Table.
+We feed the heart_disease data from the File into the Data Table and see how it looks like.
+Then we continuize the categorical variables using various options and observe them in another Data Table.

-In the second example, we show a typical use of this widget - in order to properly plot the linear projection of the data, discrete attributes need to be converted to continuous ones and that is why we put the data through the Continuize widget before drawing it.
+In the second example, we show a typical use of this widget - in order to properly plot the linear projection of the data with the Linear Projection widget, categorical attributes need to be converted to numeric ones and that is why we put the data through the Continuize widget before drawing it.
 Gender, for instance, is transformed into two attributes "gender=female" and gender=male.

 This site uses cookies to improve your experience.